nus-cs2113-AY2223S2/ip/docs/README.md

 ____________________________________________________________
 ```

-With the command: "unmark 1"
+With the command: "**unmark** 1"
-The first task is unmarked.
+The first task is unmarked, as the number 1 represents the index of the task to unmark.

 Expected Outcome: